Jack Browne, Baron Craigton: Early life

 The son of Edwin Gilbert Izod, he adopted the surname Browne in 1920 as his family felt his more unusual surname a handicap.

 Educated at Cheltenham College, Browne served in World War II as an Acting Group Captain in Balloon Command of the Royal Air Force.
 He was awarded the CBE in 1944.

-Managed the Carntyne Greyhound Stadium, Glasgow in the later 1920s.
-Whilst there he tried to "cash-in" on the enw craze of 1928, dirt track racing.
-He built a track inside the greyhound track.
-The venture was not successful but as Jack Nixon-Browne he raced in both meetings he staged.
+Browne managed the Carntyne Greyhound Stadium, Glasgow, in the later 1920s.
+Whilst there he tried to "cash-in" on the new craze of 1928, dirt track racing.
+He built a racetrack inside the greyhound track.
+The venture was not successful, but as Jack Nixon-Browne he raced in both meetings he staged.
 He won most of his races in the second meeting as he had unlimited time to practice.

 Political career

 He unsuccessfully contested the working-class constituency of Glasgow Govan in 1945, but was elected as Member of Parliament for the seat in 1950, holding it until 1955.
 He was then elected as Member for Glasgow Craigton in 1955, holding that seat until September 1959 at which point he was elevated to the House of Lords.

-He was Parliamentary Private Secretary to the Secretary of State for Scotland from 1952 until April 1955, when he was appointed a Parliamentary Under-Secretary of State for Scotland.
+He was parliamentary private secretary to the Secretary of State for Scotland from 1952 until April 1955, when he was appointed a Parliamentary Under-Secretary of State for Scotland.
 In November 1959 he was created a life peer, as Baron Craigton, of Renfield in the County of the City of Glasgow.

-In October 1959 he was promoted to Minister of State for Scotland, holding that office until October 1964.
+In October 1959, he was promoted to Minister of State for Scotland, holding that office until October 1964.
 He was appointed a Privy Counsellor in 1961.
 He later held a number of important business positions, including chairman of United Biscuits Holdings, and was associated with environmental groups including the World Wildlife Fund.